Skip to main content

 • Dinner: Bolerosboh-LEH-rohs and romantic ballads

-Live music remains prioritized-85% of Cuban weddings feature bands over DJs, reflecting the culture’s deep musical heritage spanning 500+ years.
+Live music remains prioritized at Cuban weddings.
+The majority of celebrations feature live bands over DJs, reflecting the culture’s deep musical heritage spanning 500+ years.

 Cuban First Dance Traditions

-The Cuban first dance traditionally features danzón (dahn-SOHN), Cuba’s national dance, or cha-cha-chá, with 60% of couples taking professional lessons costing $200-$800 USD.
+The Cuban first dance traditionally features danzon (dahn-SOHN), Cuba’s national dance, or cha-cha-cha, with many couples taking professional lessons costing $200-$800 USD.

 Dance options and meanings: